ArtemAntonov/Gearbox-Speed-Estimation-via-Vibration-Analysis/README.md

 To make the model accessible via API, the project was extended with a FastAPI application, containerized using Docker.

-The FastAPI app is located in the deployment/ folder.
+The FastAPI app is located in the deployment/ folder.<br/>
-Input: JSON with sensor1_sensor2 parameter - list of pairs of readings [sensor1, sensor2]
+Input: JSON with sensor1_sensor2 parameter - list of pairs of readings [sensor1, sensor2]<br/>
 Output: Predicted speed of the shaft

 To ensure portability and ease of deployment, the API is packaged in a Docker container and available on Docker Hub.